TexasInstruments/ti-pmic-lld/devices/TPS65036x-Q1/README.md

 #### Driver Initialization

-Most APIs provided by this driver expect to receive a `Pmic_CoreHandle_t` in order to handle communication with the device.
+Most APIs provided by this driver expect to receive a `Pmic_Handle_t` in order to handle communication with the device.
 This handle should be created through the use of the `Pmic_CoreCfg_t` structure in `pmic.h` and the `Pmic_init()` API.
 Once created, it is recommended that the handle should not